-- 6.6.
-The chemical and volume control system should be designed to adjust the boric acid concentration in the reactor coolant system in order to control the axial offset of the core during power operation. - 6.7.
-The chemical and volume control system should have capabilities to achieve the necessary boric acid concentration in the reactor coolant system for refuelling operations. - 6.8.
-The chemical and volume control system should have capabilities to achieve the necessary boric acid concentration in the reactor coolant system for power operation for conditions during the whole refuelling cycle. - 6.9.
+6.6.
+The chemical and volume control system should be designed to adjust the boric acid concentration in the reactor coolant system in order to control the axial offset of the core during power operation.

+6.7.
+The chemical and volume control system should have capabilities to achieve the necessary boric acid concentration in the reactor coolant system for refuelling operations.

+6.8.
+The chemical and volume control system should have capabilities to achieve the necessary boric acid concentration in the reactor coolant system for power operation for fuel cycle conditions.

+6.9.
 The chemical and volume control system should have capabilities to prevent or to limit uncontrolled dilution of the reactor coolant system.